MicrosoftDocs/fabric-docs/docs/extensions/extensibility-overview.md

 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

-## Introduction to Microsoft Fabric Workloads SDK
+## Introduction to Workload Development Kit

-The Microsoft Fabric Workloads SDK is a powerful tool designed to facilitate the integration of your applications within the Microsoft Fabric framework.
-This SDK is particularly useful for enterprise-level applications that require comprehensive analytics solutions.
+The Microsoft Fabric Workload Development Kit is a powerful tool designed to facilitate the integration of your applications within the Microsoft Fabric framework.
+This development kit is particularly useful for enterprise-level applications that require comprehensive analytics solutions.

 ## What are Workloads?